ory/web/src/pages/blog/run-oauth2-server-open-source-api-security.md

 ### Run SQL Migrations

-Next, the database needs to be initialized.
-This can be achieved with `hydra migrate sql`.
-Here we pull the latest docker image for ORY Hydra and run a container that executes the migrate command.
+Next, the following `hydra migrate sql` command initialises the database.
+It pulls the latest Docker Image for ORY Hydra and runs a container that executes the `hydra migrate sql` command.

 ```shell
 $ docker run -it --rm \